Pitt-IshiharaLab/compressiontools/README.md

 1. Obtain the DAT file that is specific to your microscope ([VBC](https://biocenterat-my.sharepoint.com/:f:/g/personal/keisuke_ishihara_imp_ac_at/ErPO_7xw7lVKpNxMvQoY8N8B_CrWwhno9pOy0Sr8faB47g?e=3Tuo1R), Ishihara lab, *public links*).
 2. Obtain the associated software license key by contacting the relevant person for your institute.
 3. Open Jetraw UI.
-Load the DAT file.
-Apply the Jetraw license key.
+Load DAT file.
+Apply license key.
 4. To compress an image:
  - Load an input image such as *M44-raw.tiff* (or *CQ1-raw.tiff*).
  - Select *Action: compress*.